OctopusDeploy/Architecture/Decisions/20200825-DomainModel.md

 We settled on the approach detailed above in **Verifying correctness of client payloads**, which leverages ASP.NET's awareness of nullable reference types, tiny types, and fluent validation to ensure resources can be validated to a point that any consumption of them once they are presented to an endpoint is safe.

-**FEEDBACK WANTED** are there scenarios in which the data may "pass the keeper" and we end up with a resource that has data that isn't congruent with the defined type (i.e. nulls in non-nullable fields)?

 ### Resource and Endpoint Modelling

 Our existing resource model lends itself to being "progressively enhanced" with data within our Nancy request responders.